egateway-nl/IdentityServer/README.md

 Examples for clients are web applications, native mobile or desktop applications, SPAs, server processes etc.

 ### Identity Server
-Also, we are going to develop centralized standalone **Authentication Server** and **Identity Provider** with implementing IdentityServer4 package and the name of microservice is Identity Server.
+Also, we are going to develop centralized standalone **Authentication Server** and **Identity Provider** with implementing IdentityServer package and the name of microservice is Identity Server.
-Identity Server4 is an open source framework which implements **OpenId Connect and OAuth2 protocols** for .Net Core.
+Identity Server is an open source framework which implements **OpenId Connect and OAuth2 protocols** for .Net Core.
 With Identity Server, we can provide authentication and access control for our web applications or Web APIs from a single point between applications or on a user basis.